Update (September 30, 2024): ‘Vehicle’ and ‘Platform’ sub-sections revised.

 Suspension

 The platform of the ID.2 SUV supports a MacPherson strut front suspension and a torsion beam rear suspension.
-According to an earlier report from Autocar, Volkswagen plans to use this traditional suspension setup in the production compact crossover, as shown in the ID.
+According to an earlier report from Autocar, Volkswagen plans to use this traditional suspension setup in the production compact crossover, as demonstrated in the ID.
 Life.

 ID.2 SUV GTI